Martinez, Sale stay hot as Red Sox top Orioles

 He also struck out eight and walked just two.

-Bogaerts advanced to third on the throw home and scored when Brock Holt (3-for-5, two RBI) singled.
+Bogaerts advanced to third on the throw home and scored when Brock Holt (3-for-5, two RBIs) singled.
 Michael Chavis singled to end Bundy's day.

 Richard Bleier came on in relief.
-One out later, with runners on second and third, third baseman Hanser Alberto booted a Sandy Leon grounder, and that gave the Red Sox another run and a 3-0 lead.
+One out later, with runners on second and third, third baseman Hanser Alberto booted a Sandy Leon grounder to give the Red Sox another run and a 3-0 lead.

 But the Orioles answered with two off Sale in the bottom half.
 Renato Nunez drove in the first run with a double, and Jonathan Villar added a sacrifice fly that cut the lead to 3-2.